nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 ## Synopsis

-HtmlToFarHelp converts HTML with compatible structure to HLF (Far Manager help format) and performs sanity checks for unique topic identifies and valid links.
+HtmlToFarHelp converts HTML with compatible structure to HLF (Far Manager help format) and performs sanity checks for unique topic identifiers and valid links.

 The tool requires .NET Framework 4.0.